stanislaw/CompositeOperations/README.md

 #### Parallel composition

-Parallel type of composition implies that parallel composite operation succeeds if and only if all of its sub-operations succeed and vice versa it fails if at least one of sub-operation fails.
+Parallel type of composition implies that when parallel operation starts, all its sub-operations are executed in parallel.
+Parallel composite operation succeeds if and only if all of its sub-operations succeed and vice versa it fails if at least one of sub-operation fails.
 There is important difference in how COCompositeOperation produces its result or error compared to COSimpleOperation - its result and error are results or errors accumulated from all sub-operations so they both are NSArrays.

 ```objective-c
 NSArray *operations = @[ operation1, operation2, operation3 ]; // each operation is NSOperation <COOperation> *